 Aside from sleep, what you eat plays a big role in your energy levels throughout the day (food is fuel, after all), which is why we asked Monster Energy athlete Nyjah Huston to share his daily meal plan.
 As a six-time world street skateboarding champion who represented the United States in the Tokyo Olympics, Huston knows a thing or two about eating for energy.

 "Eating well and training consistently helps me stay energized for my training sessions ahead of competitions," Huston says.
 "I've always been a fan of eating healthy ever since I was raised vegan for 16 years, which I owe a lot of my health to.
 Normally, I get a workout in four to five days out of the week at my home gym.
 Besides that, I like going on hikes on the stairs at Thousand Steps Beach to keep the legs feeling strong."

-And that's before you factor in his skating schedule, which included four 2-hour sessions per week in preparation for the Olympics.
-"Ideally, I would love to train hard every day, but that's not really realistic nowadays because my knees and my ankles end up being really sore, especially when we're out there pushing the limits and practicing these tricks I plan on doing in the Olympics," Huston says.
+And that's before you factor in his skating schedule, which includes four 2-hour sessions per week.
+"Ideally, I would love to train hard every day, but that's not really realistic nowadays because my knees and my ankles end up being really sore, especially when we're out there pushing the limits and practicing tricks," Huston says.

 So what's his secret for keeping his energy up on these action-packed days?
 Eating nourishing meals before and after his workouts, taking high-quality vitamins and supplements and keeping Monster Energy drinks on hand are all part of his routine.

 "I'll normally take B12 drops every day, magnesium for the brain power, and if I'm feeling like I need some extra hype and some extra energy, that's when I'll throw a Monster Energy Zero Ultra in the mix for the session," Huston says.